Learn How To Take Distributions From an IRA LLC Without Sweating Over It

 Some Homework Is Required

 An IRA LLC can be a convenient investment tool to have in your retirement arsenal.
-It gives you the ability to cut down on turn around time for your investments and it also give you the peace of mind to know where your retirement money is being held.
+It gives you the ability to cut down on turn around time for your investments and it also gives you the peace of mind to know where your retirement money is being held.

 The only problem with IRA LLCs is that there is much information about them readily available to the public and what information is available is often flawed or misleading.
 I’ve read some crazy things about IRA LLCs on the internet.
 One company was trying to convince people that they could not have a self-directed IRA without an LLC.
 Another company was telling people that they could take distributions directly from their IRA LLC checking account and even went so far as to say that people could use LLC funds to pay for personal expenses, such as home mortgage payments.
 Well, if you’ve read my blog for any length of time, I’m sure you know that those things are ridiculous and just not true about IRA LLCs.